Itsapon/Itsapon/README.md

 <br />
 ✨ Funfact: In my free time I like to knit

-### I'm a recently graduated Fullstack Javascript Developer
+### I'm a Junior Javascript Developer with a passion for humanity and gamification

-I've recently graduated from [Codaisseur](https://codaisseur.com/) and I'm excited to continue to challenge myself going forward!
-I've been trained in creating fullstack applications, and I'm currently working on expanding my knowledge in React Native.
+After graduating from [Codaisseur](https://codaisseur.com/), my journey has continued as a web developer for CyberDigma, where I keep challenging myself and broadening my skillset every day!